-- (i) Subject to adjustment as provided in Section 11 of this Plan and the share counting rules set forth in Section 3(b) of this Plan, the number of shares of Common Stock available under this Plan for awards of (A) Option Rights or Appreciation Rights, (B) Restricted Stock, (C) Restricted Stock Units, (D) Performance Shares or Performance Units, (E) awards contemplated by Section 2 of this Plan, or (F) dividend equivalents paid with respect to awards made under this Plan will not exceed in the aggregate (x) 5,500,000 shares of Common Stock plus (y) one share of Common Stock for every one share of Common Stock that remains available for awards pursuant to the Predecessor Plan as of the Effective Date.
+- (i) Subject to adjustment as provided in Section 11 of this Plan and the share counting rules set forth in Section 3(b) of this Plan, the number of shares of Common Stock available under this Plan for awards of (A) Option Rights or Appreciation Rights, (B) Restricted Stock, (C) Restricted Stock Units, (D) Performance Shares or Performance Units, (E) awards contemplated by Section 9 of this Plan, or (F) dividend equivalents paid with respect to awards made under this Plan will not exceed in the aggregate (x) 5,500,000 shares of Common Stock plus (y) one share of Common Stock for every one share of Common Stock that remains available for awards pursuant to the Predecessor Plan as of the Effective Date.
 Such shares may be shares of original issuance or treasury shares or a combination of the foregoing.
-Subject to the share counting rules set forth in Section 3(b) of this Plan, the aggregate number of shares of Common Stock available under Section 3(a)(i) of this Plan will be reduced by one share of Common Stock for every one share of Common Stock subject to an award granted under this Plan. - (ii) Subject to adjustment as provided in Section 11 of this Plan and the share counting rules set forth in Section 3(b) of this Plan, the number of shares of Class A Common Stock available under this Plan for awards of (A) Option Rights or Appreciation Rights, (B) Restricted Stock, (C) Restricted Stock Units, (D) Performance Shares or Performance Units, (E) awards contemplated by Section 9 of this Plan, or (F) dividend equivalents paid with respect to awards made under this Plan will not exceed in the aggregate (x) 2,200,000 shares of Class A Common Stock plus (y) one share of Class A Common Stock for every one share of Class A Common Stock that remains available for awards pursuant to the Predecessor Plan as of the Effective Date.
+Subject to the share counting rules set forth in Section 3(b) of this Plan, the aggregate number of shares of Common Stock for every one share of Common Stock available under Section 3(a)(i) of this Plan will be reduced by one share of Common Stock for every one share of Common Stock subject to an award granted under this Plan. - (ii) Subject to adjustment as provided in Section 11 of this Plan and the share counting rules set forth in Section 3(b) of this Plan, the number of shares of Class A Common Stock available under this Plan for awards of (A) Option Rights or Appreciation Rights, (B) Restricted Stock, (C) Restricted Stock Units, (D) Performance Shares or Performance Units, (E) awards contemplated by Section 9 of this Plan, or (F) dividend equivalents paid with respect to awards made under this Plan will not exceed in the aggregate (x) 2,200,000 shares of Class A Common Stock plus (y) one share of Class A Common Stock for every one share of Class A Common Stock that remains available for awards pursuant to the Predecessor Plan as of the Effective Date.
 Such shares may be shares of original issuance or treasury shares or a combination of the foregoing.
-Subject to the share counting rules set forth in Section 3(b) of this Plan, the aggregate number of shares of Class A Common Stock available under Section 3(a)(ii) of this Plan will be reduced by one share of Class A Common Stock for every one share of Class A Common Stock subject to an award granted under this Plan.
+Subject to the share counting rules set forth in Section 3(b) of this Plan, the aggregate number of shares of Class A Common Stock available under Section 3(a)(ii) of this Plan will be reduced by one share of Class A Common Stock for every one share of Class A Common Stock available under Section 3(a)(ii) of this Plan will be reduced by one share of Class A Common Stock for every one share of Class A Common Stock for every one share of Class A Common Stock for every one share of Class A Common Stock for every one share of Class A Common Stock for every one share of Class A Common Stock for every one share of Class A Common Stock for every one share of Class A Common Stock for every one share of Class A Common Stock for every one share of Class A Common Stock for every one share of Class A Common Stock for every one share of Class A Common Stock for every one share of Class A Common Stock subject to an award granted under this Plan.